 The Shibuya Station

 As mentioned above, the Shibuya Train Station is one of the biggest and busiest in Tokyo.
-This doesn't mean that you can not enjoy the station and get lost in this huge, multi-story shopping centre.
+This doesn't mean that you can't enjoy the station and get lost in this huge, multi-story shopping centre.

 Relax in Shibuya

-It sounds impossible, given the large crowds and noise at the Shibuya Crossing but sometimes it's good to just be in a new place, sit down and take it all in.
+It sounds impossible, given the large crowds and noise at the Shibuya Crossing, but occasionally, it's good to just be in a new place, sit down and take it all in.

-Just chill by the Shibuya Crossing and take notes in your journal.
-Have a wander around the place and walk aimlessly, I personally find this to be one of the greatest ways to enjoy a new destination.
+Chill by the Shibuya Crossing and take notes in your journal or just wander around the place.
+I, personally, find this to be one of the greatest ways to enjoy a new destination.

 Shibuya really comes to life after dark, when you have the chance to see tonnes of neon lights and lit up jumbo adverts.

-You will also find that once you hit the small streets around the station, the crowds thin out and a completely new Shibuya reveals itself to you.
+You will also find that once you hit the small streets around the station, the crowds thin out and an entirely new Shibuya reveals itself to you.

 There are three shrines right around the Shibuya station (Miyamasumitake Shrine, Chiyoda Inari Shrine, Oyamainari Shrine), which you should visit for a few minutes of quiet contemplation.